Fazliddin-99/RestaurantVoiceOrder/README.md

 # Restaurant Voice Order App

 Order any food that is on the menu just using your voice!
+This app was built for a hackathon competition in 2 days.

 * In the starting page there're a horizontal RecyclerView for food list and a vertical one for restaurants list